The five main groups of meningococcal bacteria that commonly cause disease are groups A, B, C, W and Y.

 Q. How many cases of Men W have there been?

-A. Men W cases have been increasing year-on-year since 2009, with 23 cases confirmed in 2009 and 119 confirmed in 2014, and the increase now appears to be accelerating further into 2015.
+A. Men W cases have been increasing year-on-year since 2009, with 22 cases confirmed in 2009/10 and 210cases confirmed in 2015/16.
 It is expected that this rise in cases will continue if action is not taken to control it.

 Q. How many deaths from Men W have there been in recent years?